Tum, My Pledge of Love: Production

-The film was shot in India, the same place where Padilla and Rodriguez had their honeymoon.
+The film is set in Alipur, Karnataka and was shot in India, including the Mysore Palace and Taj Mahal, the same place where Padilla and Rodriguez had their honeymoon.

 On April 4, 2011, the film's preview was released during the airing of SNN: Showbiz News Ngayon.

 Release and reception

 The film was released on April 6, 2011.
 It earned US$119,580 on its total gross and is a box office bomb.